retorquere/zotero-better-bibtex/site/content/_index.md

 **If key migration appears to have failed, YOUR CITATION KEYS ARE SAFE**.

 Make sure you are on the latest version.
-For the first 5 minutes after BBT start, the Help menu will have an option _Re-do citation key migration to native field_.
+For the first 5 minutes after BBT start, the Help menu will have an option _Re-do BBT citation key migration_.
 Click that, generate a debug log from the Help menu, then open an issue on github noting the debug log ID.

 **It is a known problem that read-only groups do not have citation keys.
 I am working on a fix**